-Uva Sri Lankan tea is grown on the eastern side of the country’s Central Mountains.
+Uva tea region is on the eastern side of the country’s Central Mountains.
 This type of tea has a distinctly smooth taste because of the chemical changes that occur in the leaves due to a steady mixture of heavy rain and hot temperatures.

 The Uva district is exposed to the winds of both northeast and southwest monsoons.
 This endows the tea grown here with a special, peculiar character and exotically aromatic flavour.

 Nuwara Eliya tea district is one of the best-known of Sri Lanka’s tea-growing district.
 It is the most mountainous and has the highest average elevation.
 Combined with low temperature, this area is one of the best tea growing areas of Sri Lanka.

 Mid-grown regions for Ceylon tea